 Discharge firearm with intent to cause grievous bodily harm, Section 33A(1)(a) Crimes Act 1900 – Accessory after the fact to firing a firearm, Section 350 Crimes Act 1900 and Section 93G(1)(b) Crimes Act 1900 – Specially aggravated attempted break and enter, Section 113(3) Crimes Act 1900

 Upon sentencing at Sydney District Court, the defence tendered a psychiatric report of ANX and referred to a number of favourable references with the aim of confining the length of the sentence.
-ANX and his brother were also called to provide evidence about his contrite attitude to the offences.
-The sentencing judge considered ANX’s promising rehabilitation prospects, remorseful attitude and the low likelihood of reoffending during sentencing.
+Additionally, we called ANX and his brother to provide evidence about his contrite attitude to the offences.
+Consequently, the sentencing judge considered ANX’s promising rehabilitation prospects, remorseful attitude and the low likelihood of reoffending during sentencing.

 ANX got a sentenced of a total of 4 years 9 months imprisonment in totality with his current sentence with a non-parole period of 2 years and 6 months.